Batik Quilt Patterns

 fabric line with Hoffman California Fabrics.
 Visit her

-and be amazed how she selects her colors - I find it very hard to stop admiring her quilts!
+FAQs and How To's page and be amazed how she selects her colours and so much more - I find it very hard to stop admiring her quilts!
 She offers some

 for those wanting to use her patterns.